 The Lexus UX200 has an EPA certified fuel economy rating of 29 mpg city and 37 mpg highway for a combined rating of 33 mpg.
 The Lexus UX200h improves on this with an extremely impressive 41 mpg highway, 43 mpg city and 42 mpg combined.
 Bottom Line: Both of these crossovers have a single gasoline powertrain on offer, along with a single hybrid powertrain.
 These efficient powertrain portfolios are very similar.
 The NX is more powerful, however, which is not surprising seeing as it is a larger vehicle.
 The gas NX can also be ordered with AWD, whereas the only UX offered with AWD is the 200h hybrid.

-NX: When we last sampled the Lexus NX300, we said it was “an impressively quiet and smooth-running machine,” with a pliable ride and decently sporty handling.
+NX: When we last sampled the Lexus NX300, we said it was “a very comfortable highway mile-muncher,” with a pliable ride and decently sporty handling.
 We found the powertrain to be a bit slow and wheezy, however, and the hybrid is no different.
 It does a good job of being quiet, efficient and comfortable, though, which are among the most important factors in this segment.

 Bottom Line: Both the NX and UX are sort of forgettable from behind the wheel, with soft yet mildly sporty rides and a quiet interior.
 If you are in the market for a comfortable, quiet, well-built luxury vehicle and don’t mind sacrificing some speed in favor of fuel efficiency, the NX and UX are definitely worth a look.

 NX: The Lexus NX has a standard widescreen infotainment screen running Lexus’ ENFORM system, which our editor previously called “tedious and finicky in operation,” making it hard to use while driving, due in part to the console-mounted touchpad.
-The NX was previously not offered with Apple CarPlay or Android Auto, but Lexus added CarPlay recently and says Android Auto is coming to most of its models eventually as well.
-It previously has not offered Android Auto as Lexus says 80% of its customers have Apple phones.
+Both Android Auto and Apple CarPlay are now supported.

 Standard safety features include dynamic radar cruise control with pre-collision braking system, lane departure warning with steering assist, and automatic high-beam control, among more.